Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Connections with generalized probabilistic theories

 \subsection{Connections with simplex-embeddability}

-Recently, a similar approach to the contextuality of arbitrary prepare-and-measure scenarios was presented in \cite{Spekkens19}.
+Recently, a similar approach to the contextuality of arbitrary tomographically complete (i.e., $\myspan{\Omega} = \myspan{\mathcal E} = \mathcal V$) prepare-and-measure scenarios was presented in~\cite{Spekkens19}.
 In this section, we will relate the present results to their work.
-First, we give an explicit name to the category of generalized probabilistic theories considered in their work:
+For tomographically complete generalized probabilistic theories, the reduced space under the substitution \eqref{eq:GPTsubst} is simply the vector space $\mathcal V$, since